 Step 1: List the platforms where your customers are reaching out to you most frequently, so you can focus your time and resources on managing these channels.

 Step 2: Assign roles and responsibilities in your social media customer care team.
 You can have a designated person for each platform or topic (e.g., technical product-related questions vs. complaints).
-It’s also a good idea to have one person overlooking all the customer care activities – someone making sure the responses are appropriate and approving the outgoing messages.
+It’s also a good idea to have one person monitoring all the customer care activities – someone making sure the responses are appropriate and approving the outgoing messages.

 Step 3: Create customer service guidelines.
 Doing so will enable you to keep your responses coherent and aligned with your brand’s tone of voice.
 Should you appear friendly or professional?
 Should you reply to questions in the comment section or follow up in a direct message?
 Should you proactively engage in conversations with your customers, even if they are not directly related to your business?
 These are some of the issues that a style guide will help clear up.